How to visit the Białowieża Forest in Poland

 The best place to see them are the meadows around the forest, where the bison come out to graze, just before sunrise and the sunset.

 Bison safari’s therefore start very early in the morning and don’t really get into the forest, but you will have a pretty good chance to see them compared to hiking through the forest.

 The Bison Show Reserve

-As I was lucky enough to see two herds of bison in the wild, I did not see the Bison show Reserve, so I can’t tell you about my experience.
+As I was lucky enough to see two herds of bison in the wild, I did not go the Bison show Reserve, so I can’t tell you about my experience.

 The Nature and Forest Museum

-If you want to know more about the nature and history of the Bialowieza Forest Nature Reserve you can visit the Nature and Forest museum in Bialowieza.
+If you want to know more about the nature and history of the Białowieża Forest Nature Reserve you can visit the Nature and Forest museum in Białowieża.
 When we were there it was unfortunately not open due to the situation.

-The villages around the Bialowieza forest are quite picturesque.
+The Białowieża forest is not just about nature.
+The Podlasie province also has a lot of culture.
+The villages around the forest are charming and picturesque.
 Being so close to the forest, many houses were traditionally built from wood.
-Driving around you will still see many traditional wooden homers.
-Some beautifully decorated.
+Driving around you will still see many traditional wooden homes that are beautifully decorated.
 Even some of the orthodox churches are still made from wood.

 Try the local cuisine

 Białowieża forest is also a good place to try Polish food and there are some local specialities too.
 Being so close to nature and the forest, the use of local ingredients make certain dishes unique to this region and some also unique to a particular season.